iblazhko/cqrs-fsharp/doc/build-and-run.md

 ./build.ps1 Prune
 ```

-To cleanup Docker containers and images, first make sure that the system
+To clean up Docker containers and images, first make sure that the system
 is stopped (see `DockerCompose.Stop` target below).

 Then run command